Türk Telekom: AVEA

+In October 2014, Avea secured a US$400 million club loan from a consortium of banks.
+The purpose of the funds was not disclosed.
+At that time, Türk Telekom held approximately 89.99 % of Avea's shares, while Is Bankası owned the remaining 10.01 %.

 Sebit

 The activities of SEBIT Eğitim ve Bilgi Teknolojileri A.Ş. had started in 1988, in a multimedia laboratory founded within Turkey's Scientific and Technological Research Council (TÜBİTAK).
 The lab was privatized in 1996 and the production of computer supported education contents towards K-12 level.
 After the product “Akademedia” produced in 1998, Educational software with the brand “Vitamin” had been introduced.
 In the following years, “KidsPlus” products had joined the series.
-The company has a place in Chinese, Malaysian, American, and British markets by its unique products in K-12 level.
+The company has a place in Chinese, Malaysian, American, and British markets.

-Plus, it has been conducting the only integrated R&D project in the education area of the European Union’s 6th Framework Program.
+It has been conducting the only integrated R&D project in the education area of the European Union’s 6th Framework Program.
 Active in corporate education, it has developed e-learning solutions for the institutions such as IES, Union of Banks of Turkey, Secretariat of Defense Industries, Public Procurement Agency, Coca-Cola, Migros, Siemens, and TTNET.

+CETEL

 CETEL was incorporated by Çalık Enerji and Türk Telekom having 80% and 20% shares, respectively, on 1 June 2007.
-CETEL purchased the 76% shares of Albtelecom on 1 October 2007.
-Albtelecom is the incumbent fixed-line operator in Albania which also has a GSM license.
-Cetel was incorporated as a special-purpose entity in order to acquire the 76% shares of Albtecom Sh.A, which is located Albania and operates in telecommunication industry.
+CETEL purchased the 76% shares of ALBtelecom on 1 October 2007.
+ALBtelecom is the incumbent fixed-line operator in Albania, which also has a GSM license.
+CETEL was incorporated as a special-purpose entity to acquire the 76% shares of Albtecom Sh.A, which is located in Albania and operates in the telecommunication industry.